SYNQ-Technologies/public-docs/docs/intro.md

-requests via a customer’s smartphone, a digital last mile for curbside pick-up of online orders, and BISPUN (buy in-store pick up now) - a methodology SYNQ invented that allows customers to shop friction items (locked, oversize, out of stock) at a SKU level directly from their smartphone for fulfilment in the store.
+requests via a customer’s smartphone, a digital last mile for curbside pick-up of online orders, and BISPUN (buy in-store pick up now) - a methodology SYNQ invented that allows customers to shop friction items (locked, oversize, out of stock) at a SKU level directly from their smartphone for fulfillment in the store.

 In the following sections, you’ll find details on SYNQ’s system architecture, system requirements, deployment steps, and guidance for architecting the Microsoft Teams